-- 605. Teaching in Secondary Schools (5).
+Teaching in Secondary Schools (5).
 Pr., Departmental approval.
-Required of all students in secondary education 5th year programs.
+605. Required of all students in secondary education 5th year programs.
 Attention is given to instructional methods, the learning process, and evaluation of learning.
 Laboratory experiences are provided.
-This course may be taught concurrently with SED 405 and blocked with SED 410/610. - 609.
-First Year Teacher Project (5).
+This course may be taught concurrently with SED 405 and is blocked with SED 410/610.
+Taught Fall P.M. and Spring A.M.

+- First Year Teacher Project (5).
 Pr., Departmental approval.

 This practicum is designed for the first year teacher only.
 It provides the beginning professional with supervised experiences in his/her classroom which are necessary at the entry level into the profession.
 Content relates to instructional management systems implementation and other identified needs of the first year teacher as assessed by the University Supervisor and the first year teacher. - 610.
 Program in Secondary School (5).
 Pr., Departmental approval.
 Required of all students in secondary education 5th year programs.
 Attention is given to the high school curriculum in the various academic fields.
 Laboratory experiences are provided.
-This course may be taught concurrently with SED 410 and blocked with SED 405/605. - 625.
-Professional Internship in the Secondary School (10).
+This course may be taught concurrently with SED 410 and is blocked with SED 405/605.
+Taught Fall P.M. and Spring A.M. - Professional Internship in the Secondary School (10).
 Pr., Departmental approval.

 Students are placed in accredited public schools in the area for supervised teaching experiences.
 Students must submit an application for internship to the Director of Laboratory Experiences prior to placement.
-Deadlines for applications are the following: Fall Quarter-May 30; Winter Quarter- September 30; Spring Quarter- January 30.
-There is no Summer Quarter internship.

-- 646. Studies in Education (1-5).
+Deadlines for applications are the following: Fall Quarter-April 30; Winter Quarter-August 30; Spring Quarter-December 30.
+There is no Summer Quarter internship. - 646.
+Studies in Education (1-5).
 Pr., Graduate standing.
 Independent study in major area to be selected in consultation with the professor who will supervise the study. - 650.
 Seminar (3-10).
 Pr., Graduate standing.

-May be repeated for credit not to exceed 10 hours. - Research Studies in Education in Areas of Specialization (5).
+May be repeated for credit not to exceed 10 hours. - 651.
+Research Studies in Education in Areas of Specialization (5).
 Pr., Graduate standing.
 Review, analysis, and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
 Curriculum and Teaching in Areas of Specialization (5).
 Pr., Graduate standing.

-A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement.

-654. Evaluation of Program in Areas of Specialization (5).
+A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 654.
+Evaluation of Program in Areas of Specialization (5).
 Pr., Graduate standing.

-Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community.

-Research Project in Areas of Specialization (5).
+Evaluation and investigation of teaching effectiveness with attention also given to the utilization of human and material resources and the coordination of areas of specialization with the total school program and with other education programs of the community. - Research Project in Areas of Specialization (5).
 Pr., Graduate standing.